 Hot springs in operation for hundreds of years

-Hakone is made up of seven hot spring towns, one of which is Miyanoshita.
-The Fujiya Hotel opened in 1878, to attract foreign visitors, thus increasing the popularity of the area.
+Hakone is made up of seven hot spring resorts, one of which is Miyanoshita, which began operating in the Edo period (1603-1867).
+Miyanoshita's Fujiya Hotel opened in 1878 to attract foreign visitors, thus increasing the popularity of the area.
 Many well-known celebrities, including John Lennon, have stayed at this hotel over the years.
 Like Hakone's other hot spring towns, the retro atmosphere of the town works in its favor.

 Take a dip at a hot spring theme park

-Another popular destination in Hakone is Yunessun , a kind of hot spring theme park.
-Here, you can bathe in a host of hot spring baths - some somewhat unusual such as the coffee, red wine and green tea tubs.
+Another popular destination in Hakone is Hakone Kowakien Yunessun , a kind of hot spring theme park.
+Here, you can bathe in a host of hot spring baths-some somewhat unusual such as the coffee, red wine and green tea tubs.
 There are both swimsuit-friendly and non-clothed areas, making it great if you aren't quite ready to bare everything.

 Pirate ships and lofty heights

-The most iconic view in the area is arguably that of Mt.
-Fuji from the southeastern shore of Lake Ashinoko .
-For views from the water and to explore more of the lake, take one of the sightseeing boat tours.
+The most iconic view in the area is arguably that of Mt Fuji from the southeastern shore of Lake Ashinoko .
+Take one of the sightseeing boat tours to explore and enjoy views from the lake.
 The pirate ship-shaped boats operated by Hakone Sightseeing Boats add a little extra fun to the experience.